How Smoking in the Evening Can Impact Your Sports Performance

 Harms of evening smoking on athletes

-Smoking in the evening can have a direct effect on the performance of athletes. , the main psychoactive component of tobacco, affects the body’s ability to perform at its peak levels.
+Smoking in the evening can have a direct effect on the performance of athletes.
+Nicotine, the main psychoactive component of tobacco, affects the body’s ability to perform at its peak levels.
 This can lead to reduced stamina and a decrease in athletic performance.
 In addition, smoking has been linked to an increased risk of injury due to impaired reaction time and coordination.

 How nicotine affects sports performance

 Nicotine decreases an athlete’s ability to perform at peak levels.
 This can lead to fatigue, difficulty breathing, and a decrease in overall strength and endurance.
-Nicotine also increases the , which can lead to higher levels of exertion and the risk of overheating.
+Nicotine also increases the heart rate, which can lead to higher levels of exertion and the risk of overheating.
 Finally, nicotine can have a negative effect on mental focus, impairing an athlete’s ability to concentrate.

 Impact of smoking on physical conditioning